Odawara District

 “Fellowshipping, huh?”

 “They’re really golden.
-Givans said they were ready to get baptized if their father would give permission.”
+Givans said they were ready to get baptized if their father would give them permission.”

 Taylor turned up the first street off the station plaza.